The-Wishlist-Co/docs/productsvcAPI.md

  `color` - string  - Product Color.

- `condition` - String - Product Condition and it can be either of the below values.
+ `condition` - String - Product Condition - can be any of the below values.
  - New
  - Used
  - Refurbished